ripsawridge/site/contents/content/cma/2018/riegele.md

 had us cracking up!

-Vaclav and I climbed the Riegelekante (V+) on the south face of the Östliche Hochgrubachspitze.
+Vaclav and I climbed the Rigelekante (V+) on the south face of the Östliche Hochgrubachspitze.
 It was fantastic, despite rather a lot of clouds on the way up.
 Here is the story.